U.S. jury finds ex-Capital One analyst liable in insider trading case

 Bonan Huang settled with the SEC last month, agreeing to more than $4.7 million in penalties and other payments without admitting or denying the allegations.

-Both Huangs, who investigated credit card frauds for Capital One, are Chinese nationals.
-They fled to China after Capital One fired them last year.
+Both Huangs, who investigated potential credit card frauds for Capital One, are Chinese nationals.
+They fled to China shortly after Capital One fired them last year, where they remain.